duanjunhyq/sequdas/README.md

 ## Configuration file

-You must provide a configuration file for the pipeline.
+You must provide a configuration file on both Data manager and Data analyzer.

-Here is an example:
+Here is an example for Data manager:

 ```
 [basic]